-- This Topic Paper on the Alderholt Neighbourhood Plan (ANP) has been prepared by Jo Witherden BSc(Hons) DipTP DipUD MRTPI of Dorset Planning Consultant Limited on behalf of Alderholt Parish Council (APC), in consultation with Dorset Council (DC) and Intelligent Land on behalf of the Appellant, Dudsbury Homes (Southern) Limited (DH). - The focus of the Topic Paper is on the issue of prematurity and the weight to be accorded to the Neighbourhood Plan as it progresses through Examination as may be anticipated during the course of this Appeal.
+- This Topic Paper on the Alderholt Neighbourhood Plan (ANP) has been prepared by Jo Witherden BSc(Hons) DipTP DipUD MRTPI of Dorset Planning Consultant Limited on behalf of Alderholt Parish Council (APC), in consultation with Dorset Council (DC) and Intelligent Land on behalf of the Appellant, Dudsbury Homes (Southern) Limited (DH). - 1.2 The focus of the Topic Paper is on the issue of prematurity and the weight to be accorded to the Neighbourhood Plan as it progresses through Examination as may be anticipated during the course of this Appeal.
 The paper expands upon the matters of agreement and disagreement between the parties and the relevant evidence relating to these, as set out below. - The Topic Paper has been prepared and provided at the request of the Inspector made during the CMC held on 2nd May 2024.
-APC note that the direction that this paper be prepared has not been recorded in the post-CMC Note, but the Inspector was clear in his request for such a paper to be prepared.
+APC note that the direction that this paper be prepared has not been recorded in the post-CMC Note, but the Inspector was clear in his request for such a paper to be prepared. - 1.4 The Topic Paper has been updated at the end of Week 1 of the Inquiry to provide an update on the Neighbourhood Plan's progress following the conclusion of the Regulation 16 consultation.